nckptrck/Ezekiel-Elliot-Linear-Regressiom/README.md

 R packages used include tidyverse (cleaning/ visualizing data), readxl and here (reading csv files in), knitr, broom, and kableExtra (creating tables).

+All code can be found in Zeke.qmd, and the final html document can be found in Zeke.html